erhsparks/app_academy_prepwork/w2/w2d3/exercises/improved-rpn-calculator.md

 # RPN Calculator with I/O

 You've written an RPN calculator.
 Now it's time to go back, refactor, and improve it by adding some new functionality.
-You should be able to invoke it as a script from the command line.
+You can do this in your existing RPN calculator Ruby file.
+You should be able to invoke your modified calculator as a script from the command line.
 You should be able to, optionally, give it a filename on the command line, in which case it opens and reads each line in that file:

 ```
 # calculator_instructions.txt